7 Ways to Stop Your Dog From Scavenging On Walks

 5. Do some nose work with your dog

 Teach them to use their nose in games.
-Two of the easiest are ‘find it’, where you ask your dog to stay and then hide a treatopens in a new tab (or treats) they have to find, and ‘which hand’, which allows them to choose the hand that holds a treat by nudging it gently.
+Two of the easiest are ‘find it, where you ask your dog to stay and then hide a treat (or treats) they have to find, and ‘which hand, which allows them to choose the hand that holds a treat by nudging it gently.
 If they choose correctly, they receive the treat.

 6. Slow down your dog’s eating with a special bowl designed for this purpose